 I’m going to make the assumption that the cheating is out in the open at this point.
 If you haven’t spoken about it, you need to start with getting your spouse to tell the truth about cheating before you can move on.

 Yes, your relationship can go back to normal after your spouse has cheated on you.
-Provided your cheating partner is willing to cooperate and both of you’re devoted to doing the heavy lifting and going the extra miles, the relationship can get even stronger than before.
+Provided your cheating partner is willing to cooperate and both of you’re devoted to doing the heavy lifting and going the extra mile, the relationship can get even stronger than before.

 But, that won’t happen overnight and surely can’t happen when you’re still suffering from the insufferable pain your spouse has caused.
 Let’s find out what can be done to alleviate the pain so that you can walk toward a happy relationship again.